Academic integrity policy

 Honesty is the cornerstone of academic research and the teachers will do their best to guide the students to good academic practice.
 The students themselves are always ultimately responsible for all work they submit.
 They are encouraged to ask for additional guidance whenever they are uncertain about the proper procedure.

-Ressun lukio expects all its students to bear in mind and adhere to the principles of academic honesty in all their work.
+Ressun lukio expects all its students to bear in mind and adhere to the principles of academic integrity in all their work.

 The IB Learner Profile states that IB students aim to be principled and “act with integrity and honesty, with a strong sense of fairness and justice, and with respect for the dignity and rights of people everywhere”.